Introduction

 If you get the following error:

-Please enable multitenant authentication for the Snowflake OAuth Resource in you Microsoft Entra ID as shown below.
+Enable multitenant authentication for the Snowflake OAuth Resource in you Microsoft Entra ID.

 For more details see the Microsoft documentation.